albert-decatur/wiki-edit-news/README.md

 * when invoking without a URL, post for all tll files after the latest in the log txt
 * only post descriptions with links - helps catch broken posts
+* remove posts that would reference a hidden article like so: "Hidden@41149277 awarded with the Padma Shri Award. "